We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 - Transaction fees: 2.6% + 10¢ to 3.5% + 15¢

 Square is a huge name in POS that offers a generous free version currently being used by 4 million merchants worldwide.
-It’s our best-rated POS for small businesses because of its stripped-back interface and excellent selection of retail and restaurant features.
-Fortunately for smaller sellers, loads of advanced capabilities are available in its free forever plan Square Free – including advanced reporting and fraud protection – preventing businesses from needing to splurge to access top-tier capabilities.
+It’s our best-rated POS for small businesses because of its all-round excellent POS functionality.
+This includes an intutive, stripped-back interface, advanced features, sleek hardware options, and affordable pricing plans.

 Pros